tahmed11/AppSec_Interview_QnA/Common_Security_Questions.md

 #### Diffie Hellman
 Generate a shared secret in public for later symmetric encryption
 #### RSA
-Pregnerated public/private key pair to agree on a symmetric encryption
+Pre-generated public/private key pair to agree on a symmetric encryption

 #### SSL handshake [One-way]
 1. SSL Client sends "client hello" to server.